braintreedev/sample-9-braintree-subscription-ruby/README.md

-# Using the Braintree API in Sinatra to process a subscription payent
+# Using the Braintree API in Sinatra to process a subscription payment